 - Crusting skin.

 Symptoms can vary according to the kind of eczema that you have.
 For example, some forms, such as mild discord eczema, result in discharge or fluid from the eczematous patches from the skin, while others simply result in discoloration from eczema.

 Eczema is often found to be associated with the following conditions:

-What are the 3 stages of eczema?
+What are the three stages of eczema?

 Eczema’s progression isn’t always linear.
 The rash can begin at the acute stage and then progress to the subacute and chronic phases.
-It can start at the subacute stage and remain in that stage or switch to to the acute stage.
+It can start at the subacute stage and remain in that stage or switch to the acute stage.

 Some characteristic symptoms that indicate an acute stage of eczema include: